What’s it like to experience Firefly Music Festival?

 There are plenty of drinking choices, especially hard liquor.
 Beer and wine is also plentiful.
 The wine sponsor, Cupcakes, has a tasting booth where you can sample wines and then buy at the food court.
 Jack Daniels is there again as a sponsor and Jack and Ginger is the drink of choice among many of the festival attendees.

 After watching a couple of bands in the blaring sun, you decide it’s time to eat.
 Most of your choices are fried foods.
 There are little or no healthy choices.
 You just grin and bear it.
 You are there to hear amazing music, not to eat.
-At the VIP section, there are some other choices on food trucks, which aren’t bad but noth20150619_190207_resizeding to write home about either.
+At the VIP section, there are some other choices on food trucks, which aren’t bad but nothing to write home about either.

 Everywhere you walk, there is mud.
 It rained on Wednesday or possibly Thursday morning and there is mud, sometimes very deep, wherever you walk.
 You watch as some people get stuck in the mud.
 You laugh.
 You don’t want to, but it is really funny.
 So you look away and laugh.